fathi129/Credit_Risk_Analysis/README.md

 - Low-Risk Recall: 0.45
 - High-Risk F1 Score: 0.01
 - Low-Risk F1 Score: 0.62
+The balanced Accuracy is only 53%,The high_risk population has sensitivity of only 61% and precision 1%.
+Due to high number of low_risk population the sensitivity is  only 45% with 100% accuracy.

 ## Deliverable 2: Use the SMOTEENN algorithm to Predict Credit Risk
 A combinatorial approach of over and undersampling algorithm is used.we will determine if the results from the combinatorial approach are better at predicting credit risk than the resampling algorithms from Deliverable 1.
 Using the SMOTEENN algorithm, we res will resample the dataset, view the count of the target classes, train a logistic regression classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.